misterfifths/sounds-of-mcguinness/README.md

 #### NYC

 Now that we understand a bit about measuring sound, let's turn to the lawbooks.
 NYC's rules are a little bit complicated.
-They're laid out in the [Administrative Code, Title 24, Subchapter 6, Secion 236](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236).
+They're laid out in the [Administrative Code, Title 24, Subchapter 6, Section 236](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236).
 Quite the mouthful, eh?
 If you follow the chain from subsection e, you find that the actual decibel limits are laid out "section 386 of the vehicle and traffic law."

 Below, I've collated what [VAT § 386, tables 1, 2 & 3](http://nyscriminallaws.com/vt/article10.htm#t386) have to say in one table.
 These measurements are to be collected at 50 feet from the center of the front of the vehicle.